jlirette075/ISQA-3420/Use Cases.md

 Trigger: Manager identifies project information to which license and vulnerability information can is provided.

 ##Use Case 2
-Title:
+Title: Developer Upload

-Primary Actor:
+Primary Actor: Developer

-Goal in Context:
+Goal in Context: The developer is able to upload a software package to the License Scanner and have correct information sent back.

 Stakeholders:
-*
-*
-*
+* Developer: To provide the software package to be uploaded to the License Scanner.
+* Manager: To Receive correct information from the software package sent to the License Scanner.
+* Project owner: To clearly be able to understand the manager decisions to make a decision on whether to continue the proeject or to stop it.

 Preconditions:
-*
-*

-Main Success Scenario:

-Failed End Conditions:

-Trigger:
+* The software package is correctly uploaded to the orchestrator.
+* The orchestrator correctly sends the software package to the License Scanner.

+Main Success Scenario: The Developer successfully sends the softwae package to the License Scanner and the license results sent back are accurate.

+Failed End Conditions: The Developer unsuccessfully sends the softwae package to the License Scanner or the license results sent back are inaccurate.

+Trigger: The developer uploads the information to the orchestrator.

 ##Use Case 3
-Title:
+Title: Retrieve Policy

-Primary Actor:
+Primary Actor: Manager

-Goal in Context:
+Goal in Context: The manager is able to retrive the policy from the Policy DB.

 Stakeholders:
-*
-*
-*
+* Manager: To receieve accurate policy information from the database.
+* Project Owner: To clearly understand the manager's decisions to change specific policies in the company.

 Preconditions:
-*
-*

-Main Success Scenario:

-Failed End Conditions:

-Trigger:
+* The policy name that is being sent is acutally in the database.
+* The correct policy name has been provided.

+Main Success Scenario: The manager correcly receives the policy that they were intending to retreieve from the database.

+Failed End Conditions: The manager incorrecly receives the policy that they were intending to retreieve from the database.

+Trigger: Manager sends a request to the Retrieve policy info process and the policy information is sent back.